tiefaul/raft_project/README.md

 | Decision | Why |
 |----------|-----|
-Serverless Architecture | Scalable, cost-effective, no server maintanence S3 for static frontend | Simple hosting, integrates well with other AWS services Javascript frontend | required for the API call from a static site (using Fetch()) CORS configuration | Needed to allow frontend to call the API Gateway from a different domain Lambda packaging | Used zip to bundle and deploy my lambda functions to provide dependencies for Python
+Serverless Architecture | Scalable, cost-effective, no server maintanence S3 for static frontend | Simple hosting, integrates well with other AWS services.
+Javascript frontend | required for the API call from a static site (using Fetch()).
+CORS configuration | Needed to allow frontend to call the API Gateway from a different domain.
+Lambda packaging | Used zip to bundle and deploy my lambda functions to provide dependencies for Python.

 ---

 # What is provided in this repo:
+load_package, metric_package - Zip these packages and deploy them as a lambda function.
+You can read into the files to see how I structured the deployment. example.env - Used to connect to your Postgresql database using the psycopg library. index.html - My frontend HTML/JS code for fetching and displaying the data using S3 static website.